igrek51/android-songbook/docs/pages/chord-format.md

 It can have arbitrary extension, but the common practice is to use `.txt` extension.

+You can import `.txt` , `.pdf` files and add them to **My songs**.

+!!! note
+    When importing **PDF** file, the raw text will be extracted.
+    Keep in mind that the extracted text might look different compared to original PDF, esepcially if it has non-flat structures inside, like tables or columns.

 ## Displaying style benefits
 Thanks to indicating precisely the place where the chord is accentuated (right before the word), Songbook can interpret that information in different ways when displaying a chord.